 - country of residence

 - the type and scope of the UBO's interest

 If a UBO is a minor or falls under curatorship, guardianship or police protection, these data may be screened off.
 The KVK UBO register extract will only show the type and scope of the UBO’s interest.
 This screening-off does not apply to organisations that perform financial tasks that fall within the scope of the Wwft.

 Part of the UBO data is not public.
-It can only be viewed by the competent authorities, such as the Public Prosecution Service (Openbaar Ministerie in Dutch).
+It can only be viewed by the competent authorities, such as the Public Prosecution Service (Openbaar Ministerie).
 They use the data for their research into the use of the financial system for money laundering and terrorism financing.